Concordium/concordium.github.io/source/mainnet/net/guides/create-identity.rst

       #.
 Enter the information requested by the third-party identity provider.
 The information might vary depending on the identity provider.
 However, they will ask you to provide photos of identification documents and a selfie.

       #.
-When you have submitted the information to the identity provider, you will have a pending initial account and identity in your app.
+When you have submitted the information to the identity provider, you will have a pending identity in your app.
 The verification or rejection is usually retrieved from the identity provider within minutes, but check your app frequently to retrieve the result.
 It might take up to seven days for the result to appear.

          .. image:: ../images/mobile-wallet/MW12.png
             :width: 25%